begyyal/act_attach_issueno2comments/README.md

 # Overview

 This is a Github Action.
-Prepend a prefix to all comments of unique commits in the branch.
+Prepend a prefix to all comments of unique commits in the branch, and push it.

 ## Premise